 City Council Member Nancy Goodloe retired as Professor Emeritus of Health Education from Baylor University, Waco, Texas in 2001 and moved to Ellensburg to become the Administrator of the Kittitas County Public Health Department.
 Soon after leaving the county administrator position, she volunteered to serve on the Kittitas County Homeless and Affordable Housing Committee.
 Realizing the need for stronger linkages between county agencies working on homeless and affordable housing issues, she led a community effort to create the Homeless and Affordable Housing Network of Kittitas County.
-Nancy serves as Chair of the City of Ellensburg's Affordable Housing Commission, which was established earlier this year to address housing needs in Ellensburg.
+Nancy served as the first Chair of the City of Ellensburg's Affordable Housing Commission, and now serves as the Chair of the Diversity, Equity and Inclusion Commission.
 She volunteers monthly with the Ellensburg Community Clothing Center and the Cold Weather Shelter.

 Nancy earned a bachelor’s degree from Baylor University, master’s degrees from Baylor University and Texas A and M University, and a doctoral degree from the University of Oregon.
 She started her service on Ellensburg City Council, December 2017.

 David has served on the Ellensburg City Council since 2011, when he was appointed to fill the seat left vacant by Stan Bassett’s retirement.
 He served as Mayor pro tem in 2014-2015.
 Prior to joining the City Council, David served on Ellensburg Planning Commission for nine years.